 Rights and Responsibilities of Recipients: For grants to be awarded in successive years, students must make satisfactory progress toward a degree and show financial need.
 Depending on availability of funds, grants also may be made to graduate students and summer session students.
 Eligible married students also may receive living expenses for dependents.

 Armed forces veterans planning to receive benefits under the Veterans Education Benefits programs should contact the College's Veterans Affairs coordinator in the Financial Aid Office immediately after verification of admission.
 Policies about benefits are determined by the U.S. Department of Veterans Affairs (VA) and questions should be directed to the regional VA office in Buffalo, N.Y.

 Tutoring is available without cost to veterans, within established norms, but must be approved and verified by the College's Veterans Affairs coordinator.

-While veterans are required to pay all tuition and fees when due (as are all students), there are special guidelines for deferment of payments following establishment of eligibility through the Veterans Administration and the submission of a Certificate of Eligibility to the College's Veterans Affairs Certifying Officer.
+While veterans are required to pay all tuition and fees when due (as are all students), there are special guidelines for deferment of payments following establishment of eligibility through the Veterans Administration and the submission of a Certificate of Eligibility to the College's Veterans Affairs coordinator.
 To be eligible for full-time benefits, veterans are required to carry a course load of at least 12 credit hours.

 Application Procedures: Application forms are available at all VA offices, active duty stations and American embassies.
 Completed forms are submitted to the nearest VA office.